mrmilu/ansible-sshlxd-connection/README.md

 # WHY FORKED?

-This plugin is the same as https://github.com/antifuchs/ansible-sshlxd-connection without a couple of lines.
+This plugin is the same as https://github.com/antifuchs/ansible-sshlxd-connection, which is based on https://github.com/austinhyde/ansible-sshjail but without a couple of lines.
-The reason is the plugin don't work fine with "becomes" in container.
+The reason is the plugin don't work fine with "becomes" inside the container.
-In this fork I asume the ssh user have permissions to run lxd.
-This way, I can compose sudoable commands in the container.
+In this fork I asume the ssh user on remote host have permissions to run lxd.
+This way, I can compose sudoable commands inside the container.

 # ansible-sshlxd-connection

-An Ansible 2.0 connection plugin that allows you to access LXD containers remotely through SSH.
+An Ansible 2.5 connection plugin that allows you to access LXD containers remotely through SSH.

 The `sshlxd` plugin uses SSH, `sudo` and `lxc exec` (along with `lxc